fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 ### Motivation

 To assure that Fusepool P3 creates a real value for the involved project partners and new stakeholders, it is essential to understand their motivation and needs.
-The Fusepool P3 project partners Provincia Autonoma di Trento (PAT) and Regione Toscana (RET) have been publishing Open Data and are supporting the development of applications and services in the tourism domain for several months.
+The Fusepool P3 project partners Provincia Autonoma di Trento (PAT) and Regione Toscana (RET) have been publishing open data[^opendata] and are supporting the development of applications and services in the tourism domain for several months.
 During this time both partners gained valuable experience in data creation, maintenance and publication.

 Public administrations are used to provide services for citizens for a long time.
 With the introduction of information technology in the seventies, many of these services started to get automated and more centralized.
 With the advent and later the great the success of the Internet, many administrations now provide vertically focused web portals, mobile apps, etc.